dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 work at scale, the use of four byte AS numbers as discussed in [RFC 4893](http://www.faqs.org/rfcs/rfc4893.html "RFC 4893").
-Without using four byte AS numbering, the total number of ToRs and compute servers in a {{site.prodname}} fabric would be limited to the approximately five thousand available private AS [^5] numbers.
+Without using four byte AS numbering, the total number of ToRs and compute servers in a {{site.tseeprodname}} fabric would be limited to the approximately five thousand available private AS [^5] numbers.
 If four byte AS numbers are used, there are approximately ninety-two million private AS numbers available.
-This should be sufficient for any given {{site.prodname}} fabric.
+This should be sufficient for any given {{site.tseeprodname}} fabric.

 The other difference in this model *vs.* the AS per rack model, is that there are no route reflectors used, as all BGP peerings are eBGP.
 In